ibm-cloud-docs/openwhisk/openwhisk_about.md

 ```
 {: codeblock}

 Note how the record contains both the returned result and the logs written.
 It also contains the start and end time of the invocation of the action.
-There are more fields in an activation record, this is a stripped down version for simplicity.
+Activation records contain more fields, but are stripped down in this example for simplicity.

 Now you can use the REST API again (start from step 1 again) to obtain your activation and thus the result of your action.
-To do so you’d use:
+To do so, you’d use:

 ```bash
 wsk activation get 31809ddca6f64cfc9de2937ebd44fbb9